pawurb/rails-pg-extras/README.md

 (truncated results for brevity)
 ```

-This command displays the total size of indexes for each table, in MB.
+This command displays the total size of indexes for each table and materialized view, in MB.
 It is calcualtes by using the system administration function `pg_indexes_size()`.

 ### `total_table_size`